 This chapter is about the very different late evolution and death of stars above a certain mass.
 There is a crucial phase at which the massive stars and low-mass stars (of Ch.
 20) rapidly begin to evolve very differently.
 What happens?
 Why are the subsequent events of crucial importance in the formation of many of the chemical elements heavier than carbon?
 How do the other elements get produced?
 These massive stars end their lives as supernovae, amazingly powerful explosions in which most of the star is expelled into space; what will this expelled gas look like?
 What happens to material that doesn't get expelled?
 Try to explain the difference between a core-collapse supernova and a carbon detonation supernova, explaining the sequence of events that occur in each case.
 Attempt an explanation of how all the elements up to iron are cooked up inside of massive stars, with the abundances of the different elements partially set by what the explosion does to the "onion skin" structure of the envelope when the star explodes.
 Why does element production by nuclear fusion stop at iron?
-How is this related to the physical reason why cores collapse in supernovae of the same name?
-Can you explain several lines of evidence that massive stars really do explode as supernovae?
-Some have to do with the abundances of elements, others have to do with historically observed supernovae, supernova 1987A, and detection of pulsars, covered in the next chapter, at the centers of some supernova remnants.
+How is this related to the physical reason why cores collapse in supernovae?
+Some have to do with the abundances of elements; others have to do with historically observed supernovae, supernovae 1987A, and detection of pulsars, covered in the next chapter, at the centers of some supernova remnants.